jacbop/mbot/README.md

 But all of these inputs require "sampling" or "polling".
 That means you have to check over and over to check what the sensor value is.
 For instance, if you want to use the light sensor to control the speed of the motors (brighter means faster), you will need a loop.
 Something like:

 ```
+wait until <button pressed>
 repeat until <ir remote F pressed> {
   set motorSpeedVariable to (light sensor light sensor on board / 10)
   run forward at speed motorSpeedVariable
 }
 ```

+Here the button acts like the "on switch" and the F button on the remote acts like an "off switch".
+The light sensor acts like the accelerator pedal.

-The light sensor value is constantly changing, but our program has to repeatedly poll to know the value.
+The light sensor value is constantly changing, and our program has to repeatedly poll in order to know the value.
 The same is true for the distance sensor, the line tracker and the timer.
-We are polling or sampling a sliding value periodically.
+We are polling or sampling a (potentially) changing value periodically.

 The other inputs (the ir remote and the button) are binary.
 They are either on or off.
-You could view this as a special case of the other sensor, but rather than allowable values of 0-1000 for, say, the light sensor, the buttons just have 2 possible values.
-In stratch you also poll or sample these values, but rather than getting back a number you get back a boolean.
+You could view this as a special case of the other sensors, but rather than allowable values of 0-255, the buttons just have 2 possible values.
+In Stratch you also poll or sample these values, but rather than getting back a number you get back a boolean.
 For example <button pressed> and <button released>.
 We usually want to pair these boolean values with a `wait until <>` or a `repeat until <>`.
 This is what the outer `repeat util <>` block in the example above does.

 ## Blocking
 After discussing the inputs a bit, we must consider the actions we take in response to those inputs.
 The OUTPUTS could be playing a note or short song, turning lights on, moving the motors, or stopping the motors.